CenturyLinkCloud/PublicKB/AppFog/login-using-cf-cli.md

 # Install Cloud Foundry CLI

-Download the appropriate binary distribution of the Cloud Foundry CLI from [here](https://github.com/cloudfoundry/cli/blob/master/README.md#downloads).
+Download the appropriate [binary distribution of the Cloud Foundry CLI](https://github.com/cloudfoundry/cli/blob/master/README.md#downloads).
 Install the downloaded binary distribution of Cloud Foundry CLI.
 To verify Cloud Foundry CLI is installed run the following command from a terminal shell:

 ```
 $ cf -v
 cf version 6.10.0-b78bf10-2015-02-11T22:25:45+00:00
 ```

+**NOTE: The Ruby Gem based Cloud Foundry CLI is no longer supported and will not work with AppFog.
+Please make sure that you use the appropriate binary distribution from [https://github.com/cloudfoundry/cli/blob/master/README.md#downloads](https://github.com/cloudfoundry/cli/blob/master/README.md#downloads).**

 # Login to AppFog